Pratyush Prakash: Early days

-Pratyush was born in Odisha to a middle-class family.
+Pratyush Singh was born in Odisha to a middle-class family.
 His father works as a Foreman in Mahanadi Coalfield Limited and his mother is a homemaker.
 He carried out his schooling in Odisha.
 He attended D.A.V.
 Public School, M.C.L.
 Kalinga Area (1995-2009) and studied Automobile Engineering at Bharath University, Chennai (2009–2013).
 After completing his graduation, he went to work for an e-Learning company as an Instructional Designer.

 Career

 Pratyush wrote his first album at the age of 18.
 Later he went on writing songs for short movies and albums.
 The big break in his career happened when he debuted in Bollywood at the age of 22, with one of the most awaited movie, Kamasutra 3D.
 He wrote two songs for the movie.

 He also wrote for the Rajat Kapoor and Huma Qureshi starrer movie, "X", released in 2015.
 One of his recently released movie is Hum Bhi Akele Tum Bhi Akele starring Zareen Khan & Anshuman Jha.